 Today more than ever, women have a number of trusted contraceptive methods to choose from.
-But condoms may break and pills can be missed.
+Even so accidents can still happen.
 In fact, 1 in 2 pregnancies are unintended.
 That’s why we’re launching Preventeza™ Emergency Contraceptive.
 To help women take ownership of their reproductive health without shame.
 To be prepared, not panicked, in that stressful moment.
 Because it’s never an emergency when you’re prepared.

 Preventeza™ contains a hormone that has been used in many birth control pills for several decades, just in a higher dose.
 That hormone, levonorgestrel, works mainly by stopping the release of an egg from the ovary.
 It is possible that the hormone may also work by preventing fertilization of an egg (the uniting of sperm with the egg) or by preventing attachment (implantation) to the uterus (womb).
 Emergency contraceptives are nothing to be ashamed about; preparing yourself to be in control is a decision to be proud of.